 Students will have two forms of academic supervision during their PhD program:

-- guide students through all the stages of their study and aid them in relation to all kind of administrative and academic matters related to the overall process of the program.
+- Guide students through all the stages of their study and assist with administrative and academic matters related to the program.

-- thinking with them about the elective courses they might consider taking in the light of the student’s research subject of interest
+- think with them about the elective courses they might consider taking in the light of the student’s research subject of interest

-- listening to and consulting with them on any concern, challenge or need related to courses and a student’s experience in the program
+- listen to and consult with them on any concern, challenge or need related to courses and a student’s experience in the program

-- attending to any general inquiry or need the student seeks help with in relation to any part of the program.
+- attend to any general inquiry or need in relation to any part of the program.

-- Assess the students’ progress and manifested qualifications to decide with the PhD Committee whether or not students are proceeding as expected and are demonstrating the skills and qualifications required to succeed in the program.
-The PhD committee shall develop its decision on the student’s status and progress to the following stage in the program on the basis of the threefold assessment criterion:
+- Assess the students’ progress whether or not students are proceeding as expected and are demonstrating the skills and qualifications required to succeed in the program.
+The PhD committee shall decide on the student’s ability to continue in the program on the basis of the threefold assessment criterion:

-- The courses instructors’ evaluation of a student’s participation, abilities and potentials, which the instructors share through a written report with the Program Advisor at the end of every course.
+- Course instructors written evaluations of a student’s participation, abilities and potentials, shared with the Program Advisor at the end of every course.

-- The Program Advisor’s annual report (to be submitted to the PhD Committee at the end of every year), which will summarize the interactions of regular advising meetings and data which the Program Advisor collects from sources 1 & 2
+- The Program Advisor’s annual report (to be submitted to the PhD Committee at the end of every year), summarizing the regular advising meetings and data which the Program Advisor collects from sources 1 & 2.

-Thesis Supervisor: After successfully completing stage one, students will be assigned a Thesis Supervisor for the remaining two stages of the program.
-This supervisor, who is one of the school’s core-faculty, will work closely with the student to help shape a research question, area of dissertation study and the writing of the final dissertation product.
-While the Program Advisor will still be fully available to attend to anything students may need in the program, the Thesis Supervisor will be asked to report to the PhD Committee on the student’s progress in the program once every year of the last two years of the program.
+2- Thesis Supervisor: After successfully completing stage one, students will be assigned a Thesis Supervisor for the remaining two stages of the program.
+This supervisor, normally one of the school’s core-faculty, will work closely with the student to help shape a research question, area of dissertation study, and the writing of the final dissertation product.
+The Thesis Supervisor will be asked to report to the PhD Committee on the student’s progress in the program once every year of the last two years of the program.

 Producing Preliminary Draft of the Thesis Proposal:

-While developing the official draft of the thesis proposal should not take place until successful completion of stage one of the program, students will be expected and pushed toward thinking seriously about their specific research proposal from the very first semester of the first year in the program.
+While developing the official draft of the thesis proposal should not take place until successful completion of stage one of the program, students will be expected to think about a specific research topic from the very first semester of the first year in the program.
 Students should do this in close consultation with a member of the faculty related to their intended area of study.
 This informal conversation can help the students to sharpen their ideas and enable them to crystalize their scholarly thoughts as they begin to build their academic knowledge on the envisioned subject.
 These conversations will also help the students begin constructing a potential student-supervisor relationship with a prospective faculty professor who can become their official dissertation supervisor.

-In stage one during the second year spring semester, students are required to take the PhD 701 seminar course.
-In this course, they will prepare and present a preliminary draft of their thesis proposal as a paper before their colleagues and faculty members.
-This will be a training for them in preparation for the thesis proposal defense.
-Students must treat the date of presenting a preliminary paper-draft of the thesis proposal as a ‘deadline’ and should do their best to benefit from all the feedback, comments, corrections, questions and suggestions they will receive from their colleagues and the faculty during the sessions of this PhD701 seminar.
+During the second year spring semester, students are required to take the PhD 801 seminar course.
+In this course, they will prepare and present a preliminary draft of their thesis proposal to be presented before their colleagues and faculty.
+This will assist them in preparation for the dissertation proposal defense.

 Stage Two is one year-long (two semesters).
-It is considered full-time study for registration purposes, loan and visa status.
-Before beginning this stage, students must have finished all the requirements in Stage One, incompletes and unfinished work are not an option to move to Stage Two.
+It is considered full-time for registration, health care, loan and visa purposes.
+Before beginning this stage, students must have finished all the requirements in Stage One.
+Students with outstanding work will not be allowed to move to Stage Two.
 The 12 course credits of this stage consists of the following requirements: